vAayush3301/gdhns/README.md

 docker build -t gdhns .
 docker run -p 8080:8080 gdhns
 ```
 > **Pro Tip:** No comments.
 No JavaDoc.
 Read the damn code and figure it out yourself.
+You'll thank me later (or maybe not).

 ---

 ## 🌐 Deployment

-### Dedicated Render server, deployed specifically for ggps-club.onrender.com.
+Dedicated Render server, deployed specifically for ggps-club.onrender.com.
 Not for public use.
 Anyone else touching it will have to redefine the entire logic, so… don’t.

 ## 📄 License

-### MIT
+#### MIT
 Use it, abuse it, IDC.